pjanec/dirigent/README.md

 #### Templated launch plan definition

 Plan definition in an XML file uses a template sections allowing the inheritance of attributes.

 Every record in the plan can reference a template record.

 All the attributes are loaded first from the template and only then they can ge overwritten by equally named attributes from the referencing entry.

-A template record can reference another more generic template record.
+A template record itself can reference another more generic template record.

-#### Computer list

-For each computer there is a textual machine id and the IP address defined.
-One of the machines is marked as master.
-Such computer will run not just agent process but also the master process.
-UPDATE: computer list not used, the configuration of each agent is local in local app config files.
+### Local config
+Local configuration is put together from multiple sources.
+The are listed in the descending order of priority:

+ - Command line arguments
+ - App.config file
+ - Shared config file
+ - Built-in defaults

 #### Autodetection of the machine id

-UPDATE: not used.
+[UPDATE] Not used.
 By comapring the computer's IP address with those available in the computer list the dirigent processes automaticaly determine on what machine they are running.
 There is no need to tell them what machine id they are going to use.